 What is Sunoco?

 This is one of the most recognizable U.S. automotive fuel market brands.
 It started as a local gasoline supplier.
 Its primary presence is concentrated on the East Coast, where it operates an extensive network of gas stations.
-The brand gained fame for its premium-grade racing fuel used in NASCAR and IndyCar Series events.
-The gas stations are paired with modern convenience stores where drivers can purchase groceries and snacks, distinguishing its service approach in the market.
+The brand gained fame for its premium-grade racing fuel used in NASCAR and the IndyCar Series.
+The gas stations are paired with modern convenience stores where drivers can purchase groceries and snacks, distinguishing their service approach in the market.

 1894 – 1922